 - Experience with large volume and wide variety of endocrine problems, ranging from common to exotic

-- Diabetes Unit for training of patients in intensive insulin therapy programs
+- Specialized Diabetes training in CGMS, Insulin Pumps and other intensive insulin therapy programs

-- Twice-weekly endocrine core curriculum conferences, weekly case presentations, monthly Journal Club and monthly research conferences
+- Weekly endocrine core curriculum conferences, weekly case presentations, weekly board review and monthly Journal Club

 - Participate in the education of medical students and internal medicine residents